 It’s really, really good.

 *****Life’s actually not that great IRL.
 Kinda sucks, actually.
-Really, 2020 can fuck all the way off.
+Really, it can fuck all the way off.